-Ultimately, walls of unfamiliarity break down at camp, and in just four days, students and teachers learn more bout one other than they might have learned in four months of simply attending class.
-As a result, when students walk into school for the first day of actual class, they are not walking into a building full of strangers, but are instead returning to community and relationship.
+Ultimately, walls of unfamiliarity break down at camp and in just four days, students and teachers learn more about one another than they might have learned in four months of simply attending class.
+As a result, when students walk into school for the first day of regular class, they are not walking into a building full of strangers, but are instead returning to community and relationships.
 In addition, they have a common uderstanding of their purposes at FCS and a common commitment to spiritual and academic growth “…by the bounteous grace and according to the merciful providence of God the Father, Son, and Holy Spirit.

-Alumni Coffee House: The alumni coffee house is primarily a celebration for the entire school, a time to be together at Christmas, after exams as finished.
+Alumni Coffee House: The alumni coffee house is primarily a celebration for the entire school, a time to be together at Christmas, after exams are finished.
 Secondarily, it’s a time to welcome back alumni who are home for Christmas.
 Students and alumni perform music, eat Christmas treats, and enjoy fellowship with one another.
-We hope all our FCS families and any available alumni will join us, as well as any friends of FCS.
+We hope all our FCS families and alumni will join us, as well as any friends of FCS.

-Oral Defense: Much of the senior year focuses on the senior thesis and oral defense—a truly life-changing process as seniors undertake intense study of topics linked to their personal giftings and callings.
+Oral Defense: Much of the senior year focuses on the senior thesis and oral defense—a truly life-changing process as seniors undertake an intense study of topics linked to their personal giftings and callings.
 After several months of research, writing, and preparation, Seniors defend their conclusions before a panel composed of their teachers and mentors.
-This experience strengthens not only their research, reasoning, and composition skills, but also trains them to exercise courage and perseverance, hones their public-speaking ability, and reveals the great rewards of diligence and walking in community.
+This experience strengthens not only their research, reasoning, and composition skills, but also trains them to exercise courage and perseverance, public-speaking ability, and walking in community.
 Though the process can be difficult, the reward of the Senior Thesis experience is not soon forgotten.
 Many seniors have been known to exclaim after oral defense, “Wow, that was amazing!
 I wish I could do it again!”

 Junior/Senior Banquet: The banquet is a formal dinner hosted by the junior class to honor our seniors.
 Each student and his or her parents are guests at a sit-down dinner, while seniors receive blessings from the junior class.